18F/cfpb-eprocurement/_procurements/_template.md

   - message: "Review [Draft SOW] due from you by August 15, 2016."
     # 2. "due_date" in YYYY-MM-DD form
     due_date: 2016-08-15
+    # 3. The id of the milestone it will be grouped with on the detail page
+    milestone_id: 1

 # OPTIONAL: links is an optional list of links to include in the
 # markdownified activity and task content.